-Students in the M.S.
-Program in Biomedical Sciences receive training in one or more of the following fields of study in the oral health sciences: Anatomy, Molecular and Cellular Biology, Neuroscience, Microbiology/Immunology, and Physiology/Pharmacology.
+Students in the biomedical M.S.
+Program in Oral Biology receive training in one or more of the following fields of study in the oral health sciences: Anatomy, Molecular and Cellular Biology, Neuroscience, Microbiology/Immunology, and Physiology/Pharmacology.
 Students in the Ph.D.
-Program in the in Biomedical Sciences receive training in the broad fields of Craniofacial Biology or Stomatology or Dental Materials.
+Program in the in Medical Sciences receive training in the broad fields of Craniofacial Biology or Stomatology or Dental Materials.
 Consult the Graduate Program in Biomedical Sciences for specific details on requirements for the Master's Degree or Ph.D.
 Degree.

 Candidates for the M.S. or Ph.D. degree are expected to complete the thesis and all requirements for completion of the respective degree within a maximum period of time.
-The maximum limits at TAMBCD are
+The maximum limits at Texas A&M University Baylor College of Dentistry are

 If all requirements are not fulfilled within that time, a one-year extension may be requested by the student and approved through the Department Chair and Program Director by the Associate Dean for Research and Graduate Studies.
 The request for a one-year extension should be made at the beginning of the 6th year for M.S. students or the 9th year for Ph.D. students.
 The term of the extension will not exceed one calendar year and, in all cases, 7 calendar years for M.S. students and 10 calendar years for Ph.D. students is the maximum time limit for completion of all degree requirements.
 Coursework is valid until 7 calendar years or 10 calendar years, respectively, after the end of the semester in which it is taken.
 Graduate credit for coursework which is more than 7 calendar years or 10 calendar years, respectively, at the time of the final examination (oral or written) may not be used to satisfy degree requirements.